 We also may issue from time to time additional common shares or common units in our Operating Partnership in connection with the acquisition of properties and we may grant demand or piggyback registration rights in connection with these issuances.
 Sales of substantial amounts of our common shares or the perception that these sales could occur may adversely affect the prevailing market price for our common shares or may impair our ability to raise capital through a sale of additional equity securities.
 Our Equity Incentive Plan provides for grants of equity based awards up to an aggregate of 3,000,000 common shares and we may seek to increase shares available under our Equity Incentive Plan in the future.
-Our New DRSPP permits the purchase of up to \$50 million of our common shares.
+Our New DRSPP permits the purchase of up to \$50 million of our common shares through purchases and reinvestment of dividends on our common shares